If you’re new to

 This changes when someone has been signing up for cards for a while due to some rules that various credit card issues have.
 Deciding which cards to get first is pretty straightforward if you know what to look for.

-Chase Sapphire Reserve℠ or Chase Sapphire Preferred® Card
+Chase Sapphire Reserve℠ vs. Chase Sapphire Preferred® Card – Which one to Choose?

 These two cards have always been hot topics in points and miles and due to Chase’s 5/24 rule, Chase cards are often the best place to start.
 Both cards generally offer a decent sign-up bonus and offer bonus points for spending on travel and at restaurants–something that a traveler is likely going to do.